branchmaster/DogeCoin-Twitter-Bot/README.md

 1/ `source .env` to load Twitter credentials in shell environnement.
 2/ `python3 main.py` will search and post list of tweets !

-Create a cron task to run program regulary.
+Create a cron task to run the bot regulary.

 # Credits